 - 1. Block lengths for local and collector streets shall not exceed 530 feet between through streets. - 2.
-The total length of a perimeter of a block for local and collector streets shall not 1,800 feet between through streets, measured along the nearside right-of-way line. - 3.
+The total length of a perimeter of a block for local and collector streets shall not exceed 1,800 feet between through streets, measured along the nearside right-of-way line. - 3.
 Streets shall connect to all existing or approved public stub streets that abut the developing area. - 4.
-Within the West King City planning area, the KCMC required that street system design include a minimum of two future local street connections to SW 137th Avenue and a minimum of one future local street connection to the property presently occupied by the Mountain View manufactured home park.
+Within the West King City Planning Area, the KCMC required that street system design include a minimum of two future local street connections to SW 137th Avenue and a minimum of one future local street connection to the property presently occupied by the Mountain View Mobile Estates manufactured home park.
 The Code indicates that the northern street shall be dedicated or otherwise reserved for future public street use. - 5.
-Local street systems should be designed to discourage motorists traveling between destinations that are outside of the neighborhood being served by the local streets. - Cul-de-sacs and permanent dead-end streets are prohibited except where construction of a through street is found to be impractical.
+While an interconnected street system is required, local street systems should be designed to discourage motorists traveling between destinations that are outside of the neighborhood being served by the local streets. - Cul-de-sacs and permanent dead-end streets are prohibited except where construction of a through street is found to be impractical.
 When cul-de-sacs are allowed, they shall be limited to 200 feet and no more than 25 dwelling units unless a modification is justified.